Sheila Nirenberg

-Sheila Nirenberg is an American neuroscientist.
+Sheila Nirenberg is an American neuroscientist and professor at Weill Cornell Medical College.
 She works in the field of neural coding, developing new kinds of prosthetic devices that can communicate directly with the brain, and new kinds of smart robots.
 She is a recipient of a MacArthur “genius” award and has been the subject of, or featured in, several documentaries for her technology for treating blindness.

 She is currently the Nanette Laitman Professor in Neurology and Neuroscience and a professor of Computational Neuroscience in the Institute for Computational Biomedicine at the Weill Medical College of Cornell University.
 Additionally, she is the founder of two startup companies, Bionic Sight LLC (prosthetic devices) and Nirenberg Neuroscience LLC (smart robots, AI).

 Early life and education

 Nirenberg grew up in Westchester, New York, United States.
 She obtained her bachelor's degree from the State University of New York at Albany and her doctorate from Harvard Medical School.
 She worked with Constance Cepko, a neurobiologist who was studying development and degeneration of the vertebrate retina.
 Nirenberg's project focused on developing a new technique to eliminate specific interneuron cell types in order to understand fundamentally how neural circuits work.